ReactiveSets/toubkal/README.md

   - update_fetched(): Update fetched values in a transaction
   - fetched_differences(): Emits differences (A - B) between two fetched sets A then B
   - emit_operations(): Emits remove, update, and add operations in a transaction

-- Allow automatic synchronization of all inputs of a pipelet, as long as one uses method Pipelet.._add_input() to add additional inputs.
-  This relies on sharing input transactions between all inputs, and other modifications to make this work properly on controllets.
-  Implemented in filter() and $to_dom()

-- Reinstate update as a first-class operation, making it easier to handle updates

 - Hot server-code reloading:
   - on required module file update